 We are going to create a new “All in one” partition, type “C” to select the “Create/Modify partitions” option.
 With the arrow keys you can navigate on the options.
 Press the “Return” key with the “OK” button highlighted like here.

-We are not going to use GPT, but MBR instead, so select “No” like the default and press “Return” once more.
+We are not going to use GPT, but MBR instead.
+So select “No” like the default and press “Return” once more.

 Use the “Right Arrow” key to select “New” and press Return.

-It now wants to know if you want to create a Primary or a Logical Partition.
+The partition wizard wants to know if you want to create a Primary or a Logical Partition.
 Choose the default (Primary) and press return.

 After that it asks how big that partition should be.
 It will default to the whole disk.
 Which is correct.